-In this article, I will discuss how to identify an economic moat, a distinct/durable/sustainable competitive advantage a company has over others in the same industry or sector.
+In this article, I will show you how to identify an economic moat, a distinct/durable/sustainable competitive advantage a company has over others in the same industry or sector.
 Identifying an economic moat is an essential part of the analysis process for value investors looking to make a long-term investment.
 Without a strong economic moat, companies are at risk of losing significant market share to competitors, which has become increasingly true in today's fast-changing tech environment.

 Therefore, in this article, I will provide numerous examples of companies with economic moats, discuss different types of economic moats companies have, and will uncover the steps you can take to identify an economic moat for any company in the stock market.
 After all, although one can look at a company and think it has an economic moat, it's more important to objectively know that it does before making an investment decision.

 The term "economic moat" was coined by Warren Buffett.
 It refers to a castle and how it's surrounded by a deep trench, a moat, filled with water.
 This acts to protect the castle from attackers, and the bigger the moat, the less of a chance attackers have of getting across the moat!

 "A company must have a durable competitive advantage that protects it from attack, like a moat protects a castle."— Warren Buffett